2024 Winner Sami Rohr Prize for Jewish Literature The Sami Rohr Jewish Literary Institute One

-In spring 1936 the Holy Land erupted in rebellion targeting both the local Jewish community
+spring 1936 the Holy Land erupted in a rebellion that targeted both the local Jewish community

 and the British Mandate authorities that for two decades had midwifed the Zionist project.
 The